Yuliia-M-QA/profile-description/README.md

 - CLI, Linux, VS code (used different IDEs)
 - Skills in creating test plans, check-lists, and bug report
 - To create the road-map I was using 'MIRO'
-- To create the test cases the 'State transition diagram I'm used the Google service like Draw
+- To create the 'State transition diagram' I used Google service like Draw
 - Experience with Jira, Trello, MS Azure, Confluence
 - Agile Methodologies 'Scrum'/ 'Kanban'
 - Test Plan Creation
 - Test summary report creation (non-commercial experience)
 - Strong knowledge of Test Design Techniques (Use case, Equivalence Partitioning, Boundary Value Analysis, Decision Table, State Transition)
 - Basic knowledge of HTML/CSS.
-Creation of basic queries in MySQL, PuTTY, CLI console
+Creation of basic queries in MySQL
+- Set up the PuTTY
+- Work with CLI console (terminal in IDE)
 - Understanding of STLC and SDLC: Agile (scrum, kanban)
 - Learning a GitHub )

 Complete 'Python fundamentals course' via UDEMY

-Work with this OS: Windows, Linux/ Android, IOS
+Work with this OS: Windows, MacOS/Linux
+In mobile - Android, IOS

 ## Personal skills